SuarezLuis/try-and-catch/README.md

 # try-and-catch

-A TypeScript utility function that wraps try-catch logic and returns a tuple with result and error, providing a cleaner way to handle errors without try-catch blocks.
+A TypeScript utility function that wraps try-catch logic and returns an object with result and error properties, providing a cleaner way to handle errors without try-catch blocks.

 ## Installation